Indeed, history is nothing more than a tableau of crimes and misfortunes. ~Voltaire

 Regime after regime in South Vietnam collapsed, as corruption, military defeat and political, religious and ethnic turmoil played out.
 In the meantime, Americans at home who were scratching their heads regarding the logic of the war became increasingly disenchanted.

 After the massive North Vietnamese TET offensive in early 1968, support of the war in the United states began to unravel.
-Although a huge military defeat for the communists, Americans felt, not without reason, that they were misled as to the progress of the war.
+Although a significant military defeat for the communists, Americans felt, not without reason, that they were misled as to the progress of the war.

 By 1970, when I served in Vietnam, Richard Nixon had assumed the presidency and, although he claimed a policy of “Peace with Honor” both he, and his architect of the war, Henry Kissinger, knew the war was already hopeless.
 The American people had had enough.